cipherlogs/uhugrid/README.md

 <br>

-# Upcoming changes
+# Changes

-+ by default **UHUGRID** selects the first `.gallery` in your markup, in the upcoming changes the option to select more will be added.
+to know the upcoming changes, please take a look at the **Issues** tab. to read about the changes that were released recently, read CHANGELOG.md

 <br>